bennyyclo/Cytofin/README.md

 TO DO: Fix a few things about this schematic diagram

+In words, CytofIn performs batch normalization though the use of user-identified **anchors -** or \[TO DO: definition of anchors\].
+These anchors can be either external (TO DO: which means this) or internal (TO
+DO: which means this).
+To batch normalize using external anchors (which is ideal when such anchors are available), use `cytofin_normalize`.
+To batch normalize using internal anchors (which is ideal when no external anchors are available), use `cytofin_normalize_nrs`.

+The use of both of these functions is detailed below.

+#### Batch normalization using external anchors (cytofin\_normalize)

+The `cytofin_normalize` uses user-identified external anchors on each CyTOF plate being integrated to correct batch effects on a plate-to-plate basis.
+One sample on each CyTOF barcoding plate should be chosen as that plate’s external anchor.
+In general, external anchors should be chosen based on which samples are the most biologically similar to one another from plate to plate.
+For example, if healthy, non-stimulated samples are included on each CyTOF plate being integrated, the only expected variability between these samples other than batch effects would be person-to-person variability.
+Thus, these samples are likely to be biologically similar to one another and are suitable to be chosen as external anchors.
+Alternatively, if a single patient or cell line was included on every CyTOF plate being integrated, the samples corresponding to that patient or cell line on each plate are would also be suitable as external anchor choices.

-In words, CytofIn performs batch normalization though the use of **generalized anchors -** or \[definition of generalized anchors\] **-** that users identify on each CyTOF plate.
-To identify a sample as a generalized anchor in CytofIn, users must mark its row in the metadata table with a “1” in the `is_anchor` column.
-These anchors are used to define a **universal mean** and/or **universal variance** that represent the central tendency and dispersion, respectively, of the target distribution to which all samples will be batch corrected using the user’s choice from one of five batch correction functions.
+Once users have identified 1 external anchor per plate for CytofIn data integration, users must mark its row in the metadata table with a “1” in the `is_anchor` column (all other samples should be marked with “0”).
+CytofIn then uses these anchors to define a **universal mean** and **universal variance** that represent the central tendency and dispersion, respectively, of the target distribution to which all samples will be batch corrected.
+This correction will be performed with the user’s choice from one of five batch correction functions.

-In other words, CytofIn’s batch normalization procedure has two steps:
+In short, CytofIn’s batch normalization procedure using external anchors has two steps:

 1. Preparation of external anchors
 2. Application of a transformation function that performs the batch correction (of which `CytofIn` provides 5 options)

-We detail each of these steps below.
+We detail function calls for each of these steps below.

-#### 1. Anchor preparation:
+##### 1. Anchor preparation

-The `cytofin_prep_anchors` function concatenates the identified anchor files (one file per plate) and then calculates summary statistics that are used for batch correction in later steps of the pipeline.
-First, CytofIn calculates the mean and standard deviation of each channel in the homogenized dataset across all cells from samples identified as generalized anchors.
-These values represent the overall central tendency and dispersion, respectively, of each channel among the healthy control samples on each CyTOF plate and are thus termed the **universal means** and **universal variances** of the analysis.
+The `cytofin_prep_anchors` function concatenates the identified anchor files and then calculates summary statistics that are used for batch correction in later steps of the pipeline.
+First, CytofIn calculates the mean and standard deviation of each channel in the homogenized dataset across all cells from samples identified as external anchors.
+These values represent the overall central tendency and dispersion, respectively, of each channel among the anchor samples on each CyTOF plate; thus, we call them the **universal means** and **universal variances** of the CytofIn integration.
 Accordingly, the universal mean and universal variance vectors will each have *g* elements, where *g* is the number of channels in the consensus antigen panel in the panel information table.
-The universal mean and universal variance vectors are used in the `meanshift`, `variance`, and `z-score` methods of batch correction (see below).
+The universal mean and universal variance vectors are used in the `meanshift`, `variance`, `z-score`, and `beadlike` methods of batch correction (see below).

 In addition, the mean of all of the elements of the universal mean